Room 40: Background

-In 1911, a sub-committee of the Committee of Imperial Defence on cable communications concluded that in the event of war with Germany, German-owned under sea cables should be destroyed.
+In 1911, a sub-committee of the Committee of Imperial Defence on cable communications concluded that in the event of war with Germany, German-owned undersea cables should be destroyed.
 In the early hours of 5 August 1914, the cable ship Alert located and cut Germany's five trans-Atlantic cables, which ran down the English Channel.
 Soon after, the six cables running between Britain and Germany were cut.
 As an immediate consequence, there was a significant increase in cable messages sent via cables belonging to other countries, and messages sent by wireless.
 These could now be intercepted, but codes and ciphers were naturally used to hide the meaning of the messages, and neither Britain nor Germany had any established organisations to decode and interpret the messages.
-At the start of the war, the navy had only one wireless station for intercepting messages, at Stockton.
+At the start of the war, the navy had only one wireless station for intercepting messages, at Stockton-on-Tees.
 However, installations belonging to the Post Office and the Marconi Company, as well as private individuals who had access to radio equipment, began recording messages from Germany.

 Intercepted messages began to arrive at the Admiralty intelligence division, but no one knew what to do with them.
 Rear-Admiral Henry Oliver had been appointed Director of the Intelligence division in 1913.
 In August, 1914, his department was fully occupied with the war and no-one had experience of code breaking.
 Instead he turned to a friend, Sir Alfred Ewing, the Director of Naval Education (DNE), who previously had been a professor of engineering with a knowledge of radio communications and who he knew had an interest in ciphers.
-It was not felt that education would be a priority during the expected few months duration of the war, so Ewing was asked to set up a group for decoding messages.
-Ewing initially turned to staff of the naval colleges Osborne and Dartmouth, who were currently available, due both to the school holidays and to naval students having been sent on active duty.
-Alastair Denniston had been teaching German but later became second in charge of Room 40, then becoming Chief of its successor after the First World War, the Government Code and Cypher School (located at Bletchley Park during the Second World War).
+It was not felt that education would be a priority during the expected few months' duration of the war, so Ewing was asked to set up a group for decoding messages.
+He initially turned to staff of the naval colleges Osborne and Dartmouth, who were currently available, due both to the school holidays and to naval students having been sent on active duty.
+Alastair Denniston had been teaching German but later became second in charge of Room 40, then becoming chief of its successor after the First World War, the Government Code and Cypher School (located at Bletchley Park during the Second World War).